-I read a whole bunch of parenting books when Martha was a baby and then stopped – mainly because nothing really seemed to answer the questions I had and partially because there was too much choice, but as soon as I spotted The Thriving Child in a Penguin Random House Instagram giveaway, I sensed that it could really help our family.
+I read a whole bunch of parenting books when Little M was a baby and then stopped – mainly because nothing really seemed to answer the questions I had and partially because there was too much choice, but as soon as I spotted The Thriving Child in a Penguin Random House Instagram giveaway, I sensed that it could really help our family.

-Like many 5 year-old kids, Martha is a child of two halves fluctuating between being fiercely independent and pretty clingy.
+Like many 5 year-old kids, Little M is a child of two halves fluctuating between being fiercely independent and pretty clingy.
 She also has a wild imagination which can make her prone to anxiety so I was keen to see if this book could offer any tips on how to encourage resilience.

 And did it?